RGBboy/express-mailer/readme.md

 ## Note

-If you have updated express-mailer from Version 0.0.2 or earlier there have been major API changes.
-Express Mailer now uses the extension pattern and acts off the application object.
-Usage instructions are detailed below.
-The change now allows you to send emails from outside of your routes.
-For example you could now emit an event from your model and have your application respond with an email.
+If you have updated express-mailer from Version 0.1.2 or earlier there have been major API changes.
+The `app.sendEmail` method no longer gets attached to the application.
+Instead a mailer object is attached.
+The `app.sendEmail` functionality can now be accessed via `app.mailer.send`.

 ## Installation